afmartin/WatchBot/README.md

 ## List of Actions

 This is a thorough list of everything possible on the website:
-- Register/login/logout
+- Create an account, login and logout
-- Modify profile
+- Modify your profile
-- Browse other users
+- View other profiles
-- See a user's profile.
+- Have a table of videos that are YouTube embeds.
-- Post a link to a YouTube video
+- Post a video if logged in
+- Edit said video
-- See a posted video (which is an embedded YouTube video).
+- See a list of new videos every page

 ## Requirements